-Birdwatching: Lufupa's birdlife is excellent – with a variety of dry-land habitats as well as a particularly productive river.
-Favourites here include palm swifts, half-collared kingfishers, Pel's fishing owls and African finfoots – which are often seen skulking under riverside vegetation close to camp.
-Our last afternoon/night drive here yielded three superb sightings of different owl species.See more ideas for Birdwatching in Zambia
+Birdwatching: Favourites for birdwatchers may include palm swifts, half-collared kingfishers, Pel's fishing owls and African finfoots –seen skulking under riverside vegetation close to camp.
+The afternoon/night drive offers the chance to see a variety of owls.See more ideas for Birdwatching in Zambia

 Wildlife safaris: Lufupa has earned a justified reputation over the last decade as a great place for leopard sightings.
 It's also an interesting and varied area with a very good general game density.
 So come for the leopards, but don't ignore the many other species.See more ideas for Wildlife safaris in Zambia

 Attitude towards children: Children of all ages are welcome.

 Generally recommended for children: Not recommended for children under the age of 8 as the camp is unfenced and in a wildlife reserve.
 Children will need to be supervised by their parents at all times.

 Notes: Children under the age of 12, sharing a room with an adult will receive discounted rates.

 Health & safety